 Princess Diana’s Sapphire Engagement Ring

-Our signature cluster setting is seen once again in perhaps the most famous royal engagement ring of them all – the sapphire and diamond engagement ring given to Princess Diana by Prince Charles and now worn by the Duchess of Cambridge.
+Our signature cluster setting is seen once again in perhaps the most famous royal engagement ring of them all – the sapphire and diamond engagement ring given to Princess Diana by Prince Charles and now worn by Catherine, Princess of Wales, formerly Duchess of Cambridge.
 Chosen by Diana, the ring showcases a 12 carat oval Ceylon sapphire that is exceptional in every way, with a vivid blue hue and magnificent lustre.

 A true design icon, Diana’s engagement ring inspired both the 1735 collection and also the one-of-a-kind creations in our Jewelled Vault, each of which is designed around an exceptional centre stone.